 Lex is an assistant coach for RIZE.

 Jamie Eagan ( Coach Jamie )

 Jamie joins the RIZE staff after completing her second season as the Varsity Head Coach at Berkeley High.
 Last summer she coached the Norcal 2 team at the Women's National Lacrosse Tournament.
 In the previous seasons, she coached for the Berkeley Lacrosse Club and Oakland Lacrosse Club and she is currently coaching for the Menlo-Atherton Grizzlies youth team's fall ball season.
 When the sport of lacrosse was introduced at Jamie's middle school in New Jersey it was love at first sight.
 Her school made an exception and allowed her to join as the team manager a year before she was eligible to play.
 She went on to play for one of the top high schools in the nation.
 She was recruited to play for Division I schools but ultimately decided to attend New York University.
 Jamie continued playing lacrosse on adult leagues in New York and now in the Bay Area.
 She is currently an officer for one of her two teams and is still very active in playing at tournaments across the country.
-Jamie is the head coach for the STEEL team.
+Jamie is the head coach for the STORM team.